-Halloween is only a couple of weeks away and it is beginning to feel like autumn in Barcelona.
+Halloween in Barcelona is only a couple of weeks away and it is beginning to feel like autumn in the city.
 The biggest fall celebration in Catalonia is La Castanyada and it begins on October 31st to prepare for All Saints Day on November 1st, also known as Todos Los Santos.
-It is definitely a change of pace without hearing kids say “trick-or-treat” and handing out candy corn.
+Halloween in Barcelona is a new tradition which has caught on in recent years!

 La Castanyada’s Tasty Delicacies

 There are different types of sweet, delectable treats typical during this special time.
 The most popular are “castanyes,” which are roasted chestnuts, often wrapped and served in newspaper.
 Vendors throughout the streets of Barcelona will be selling them throughout the later part of October in time for La Castanyada.

 Another famous dessert made around this time is panellets.
 They are small cookies or cakes made with an almond paste covered in pine nuts.
 Many bakeries in Barcelona have their own twist on it with other flavours available such as chocolate, lemon, and coconut.
 These bite-sized pieces of Catalan culture are delicious!

 Boniatos, the third most popular snack, are roasted or baked sweet potatoes.
 They are served warm and perfect to pair with the panellets, and washed down with muscatell.
 Muscatell is a sweet wine made from the muscat grape and complements each treat perfectly.
 Altogether, these foods are a perfect example of traditional Catalan autumn treats.

 Todos Los Santos, November 1st